B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 Either Mary had sexual knowledge of her child, in which case this was a physical creation or she didn't, meaning she was not impregnated or didn't know what was happening.

 Transubstantiality: changing from one substance into another
-Consubstantiality: the uniting as one substance or the existance of one and the same substance
+Consubstantiality: the uniting as one substance or the existence of one and the same substance
 Subsubstantiality: less than substance or, perhaps, the debasing of substance

 These link to the heretics Arius (thought Father and Son not of the same substance but merely of similar, due to the Son being the Father's first creation and therefore inferior to Him.
-The Counil of Nicacea used the term consubstantial to emphasize that Father and Son are of the same substance) and Sabellius (thought the three members of the trinity were a strict unity, i.e. merely different modes of the same substance)
+The Council of Nicacea used the term consubstantial to emphasize that Father and Son are of the same substance) and Sabellius (thought the three members of the trinity were a strict unity, i.e. merely different modes of the same substance)

 **Page 388:**
 > To those who create themselves wits at the cost of feminine delicacy (a habit of mind which he never did hold with) to them he would concede neither to bear the name nor to herit the tradition of a proper breeding: while for such that, having lost all forbearance, can lose no more, there remained the sharp antidote of experience to cause their insolency to beat a precipitate and inglorious retreat.
 Not but what he could feel with mettlesome youth which, caring nought for the mows of dotards or the gruntlings of the severe, is ever (as the chaste fancy of the Holy Writer expresses it) for eating of the tree forbid it yet not so far forth as to pretermit humanity upon any condition soever towards a gentlewoman when she was about her lawful occasions.
 To conclude, while from the sister's words he had reckoned upon a speedy delivery he was, however, it must be owned, not a little alleviated by the intelligence that the issue so auspicated after an ordeal of such duress now testified once more to the mercy as well as to the bounty of the Supreme Being.